MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Diagnosis**

-The `ERROR\_USER\_NOT\_ADMIN` code is shown if you try to connect to the Remote Agent Service but haven't provided appropriate administrator credentials.
+The ERROR\_USER\_NOT\_ADMIN code is shown if you try to connect to the Remote Agent Service but haven't provided appropriate administrator credentials.

 **Resolution**

 The Remote Agent Service accepts either built-in Administrator or Domain Administrator credentials.
-If you have a non-domain setup and want to use account other than built-in administrator, do the following steps:
+If you have a non-domain setup and want to use an account other than built-in administrator, do the following steps:

 1. Create a separate user group `MSDepSvcUsers` on remote computer.
 1. Create a local account `A` on both local and remote computer.